-The ninth season in the Temple of Millions of Years of Thutmose III and in the Middle Kingdom necropolis situated beneath it begins on 4th October 2016.
-During previous interventions numerous archaeological materials have been discovered, whose study is contributing to a better understanding of various aspects of the ancient city of Thebes.
-From a historical point of view, the site has given, so far, structures and objects from different periods: XIth dynasty modest tombs, XIIth dynasty nobles’ tombs, the XVIIIth dynasty temple and a priest’s house of the XIXth.
-The archaeological richness of each of these areas is providing interesting information.
+The ninth archaeological and Egyptological investigations season at the Temple and the Middle Kingdom necropolis begun on October 4, 2016.
+During previous interventions, numerous archaeological materials have been discovered, whose study is contributing to a better understanding of various life aspects of the ancient city of Thebes.
+From a historical point of view, the site has produced structures and objects so far, that from various periods: XIth dynasty modest tombs, XIIth dynasty nobles’ tombs, the XVIIIth dynasty temple and a priest’s house of the XIXth dynasty.
+The archaeological richness for each of these periods is providing interesting information.